 Night 4 – Ouray/Ridgway

 Ouray lies about 3 scenic hours from Pagosa Springs, a portion of which drives on the famous Million Dollar Highway north of Silverton.
-On the way you can stop by Trimble for a soak in one of Colorado’s most favorite mountain towns, Durango.
-It’s an okay resort that caters to day guests and does it’s job of providing a few natural soaking options effectively.
+On the way you can stop by Durango Hot Springs for a soak in one of Colorado’s most favorite mountain towns.
+It caters to day guests and does it’s job of providing a few natural soaking options effectively.
 Locals do get a discount.
 Once you reach Ouray County, home of Ouray and Ridgway, you have a few more options.

 Ouray Hot Springs Pool – The largest resort in town showcases a huge hot springs filled swimming pool and water-themed attractions.
 There are a few smaller hotter soaking pools.
 The Ouray Hot Springs Pool has a community pool/park kind of feel to it and is best for families and those looking to really stretch their legs with some laps.
 Swimsuits are required.While there is no lodging on-site, Ouray has plenty of top accommodations, even a couple of hot springs hotels too, including Wiesbaden Spa, Twin Peaks Lodge and Box Canyon Lodge.